Principality of Birkenfeld: Creation

 Principality of Birkenfeld (pink) and other territories left of the Rhine that were ceded by Prussia at the Congress of Vienna.

 Peter of Holstein-Gottorp, regent (1785–1823) and Grand Duke of Oldenburg (1823–1829).

 During negotiations at the Congress of Vienna in 1815, the Kingdom of Prussia agreed that, in view of its territorial gains in the Saar region, it would hand over an area of the former Sarre department of France with 69,000 inhabitants as compensation to Saxe-Coburg-Saalfeld, Oldenburg, Hesse-Homburg, Mecklenburg-Strelitz, and the Counts of Pappenheim.
 Oldenburg's compensation was most of the canton of Birkenfeld, the whole of the canton of Herrstein, and portions of the cantons of Wadern, Hermeskeil, Sankt Wendel, Baumholder, and Rhaunen.
 These territories were then united into the Principality of Birkenfeld.
-Saxe-Coburg-Saalfeld received neighbouring territories, including the rest of the canton of Birkenfeld, which became the Principality of Lichtenberg, while Hesse-Homburg received the Lordship of Meisenheim, and other means were found to compensated Mecklenburg-Strelitz and Pappenheim.
+Saxe-Coburg-Saalfeld received neighbouring territories, including the rest of the canton of Birkenfeld, which became the Principality of Lichtenberg, while Hesse-Homburg received the Lordship of Meisenheim, and other means were found to compensate Mecklenburg-Strelitz and Pappenheim.
 Oldenburg was thereby compensated for the loss of the Elsfleth Weser toll.

 The decision to give the area to Oldenburg was made by the Territorial Commission of the European Great Powers in Frankfurt, after the major division of territory had been decided in Vienna.
 Peter of Holstein-Gottorp, regent of Oldenburg, had originally expected a substantial territorial grant on the North Sea coast with 160,000 inhabitants and was so infuriated at the allocation of the tiny, distant territory that he refused the grand ducal status awarded to Oldenburg at Vienna and planned to refuse the territory.
 Only after the territorial division was finalised in 1816, was the regent convinced by his civil service to send the legation secretary Ludwig Starklof to evaluate the region.

 Finally, on 16 April 1817, Oldenburg took possession of the region, which was named the "Principality of Birkenfeld."
 The seat of government and the official residence were in Birkenfeld, which was near the centre of the territory.
 Government was entrusted to a college of five jurists.
 The area was divided into three court districts (Ämter): Birkenfeld, Nohfelden and Oberstein.
 Each of these was to be managed by an Amtmann and an Amt-assessor.
 These court districts were divided into mayoralties (Bürgermeistereien), modelled on the abolished French administrative districts.
 The inhabitants had no parliamentary representation until 1848, when the Provinzialrat was created as a parliament.
 Even then, it had only an advisory function.